cdklabs/cdk-verified-permissions/README.md

 });
 ```

-Define a Policy Store with Schema definition (a STRICT Validation Settings Mode is strongly suggested for Policy Stores with schemas):
+Define a Policy Store with Description and Schema definition (a STRICT Validation Settings Mode is strongly suggested for Policy Stores with schemas):

 ```ts
 const validationSettingsStrict = {